Do you tend to fall head over heels before the second date?

 We naturally crave infatuation because we are designed to search for this love.
 But the problem arises when we are searching for it "out there" instead of inside ourselves.
 It is like we live as though we are a homeless person who doesn't know he or she has a million dollars in the bank.

->

-> When you become infatuated, this dream image is projected onto the person of your affection and you aren't even seeing them; just the ideal fantasy image.
+When you become infatuated too easily, this dream image is projected onto the person of your affection and you aren't even seeing them; just the ideal fantasy image.
 If you don't believe you are good enough, then you will reject this ideal, feeling as though you are unworthy of it.
 The cycle of heartache continues.

->

-> Transforming this habit of projection doesn't occur overnight, but you can begin today by noticing how you are making up stories about people you have just met.
+Transforming this habit of projection doesn't occur overnight, but you can begin today by noticing how you are making up stories about people you have just met.
 Step back and watch how your mind is craving to make them "the one" and remind yourself that it is not as real as it feels.

 A simple question to ask yourself, "Why am I making this person so special?"
 I recommend understanding yourself with curiosity and compassion (not a desire to "fix" yourself) because every person becomes infatuated and is seeking love in some form.
 There is a freedom that arises, though, when you realize they aren't the answer to your dreams... you are.